ton/vim-alternate/README.md

 that are considered can be configured separately.

 This plugin is similar to the well-known a.vim, but simpler.
-Vim-alternate weighs in at less than sixtytwo lines of pure Vim script, and that includes whitespace and comments.
+Vim-alternate weighs in at only sixty lines of pure Vim script, and that includes whitespace and comments.
 Furthermore, it simplifies dealing with a cycle of alternates.
 For example, with vim-alternate it is possible to switch from a C++ source file (.cpp) to its corresponding header file (.h), then from the header file to the corresponding header source file (.hpp) and finally back again to the C++ source file.
 Something a.vim does not support as far as I know.

 The latest version of vim-alternate can be found at: